mshick/hapi-postgraphile/README.md

 ### Caching

 `hapi-postgraphile` can take advantage of your server cache.
 You will need to set up the cacheConfig parameters you pass to the plugin, and declare a list of allowed operation names.

 Caching in this way, via the simple key/val store is very limited and can only cache queries using default options, and cannot cash requests requiring JWT authentication.

+### hapi-auth-jwt2

+If you are using [hapi-auth-jwt2](https://github.com/dwyl/hapi-auth-jwt2) this plugin will read the token from that.
+In that case you'd want to be sure you are passing the same secret and necessary configuration to hapi-postgraphile, and if you're using jwt2 cookies the same security caveats as below will apply.

 ### Cookie authentication

 You can also set up your endpoint to store a cookie containing your JWT.

 When setting up an authentication cookie you should also review the `authenticate.verifyOrigin` setting.